Skip to main content

 --capacity inference \

-4 nodes are created in awaiting_allocation.
+4 instances are created in awaiting_allocation.
 They start once the capacity has compute time.

 Create a procurement

-node_count as the target tells the procurement to match however many nodes exist on the capacity.
+node_count as the target tells the procurement to match however many instances exist on the capacity.
+Pass --instance-sku <id> to pin the procurement to specific hardware; see instance SKUs for the catalog.

 sf procurements create \